AlexLopez7/Chef-n-Up/README.md

 # Solo-Project

-A simple recipe book app to track recipes
+A simple app to track recipes